 EUROPEAN COOPERATION FOR SOCIAL RESPONSIBILITY – SHOUTOUT4SDGS

-- Explore the UN SDGs through real-world examples;
+• Explored the UN SDGs through real-world examples;

-- Work with an international and energetic team from Hungary, the UK, Italy and Portugal;
+• Worked with an international and energetic team from Hungary, the UK, Italy and Portugal;

-- Work in a team-based situation, refining communication and cooperation skills;
+• Worked in a team-based situation, refining communication and cooperation skills;

-- Gain great CV experience;
+• Gained great CV experience;

-- Gain a network of engaged professionals and fellow students.
+• Gained a network of engaged professionals and fellow students.

 TEST 1 – THE CORK OAK MONTADO AND THE SUSTAINABLE DEVELOPMENT GOALS IN CORUCHE, PORTUGAL